1aurend/music51/README.md

 ## Development

-Follow these instructions for development on the Chord Crusher application.
+Follow these instructions to get you started hacking on the Chord Crusher application.

 ### 1. Open up your Terminal